broozar/installDesktopFreeBSD/README.md

 -x skips the Xorg installation<br />
 -u forces freebsd-update<br />
 -d skips the new dialog UI

-## Keyboard codes
-If you do not use the new dialog UI, the script will ask you to define your keyboard layout.
-If you go with the defaults, you will be getting the standard US layout.
-A full list of language and variant codes can be found here: https://unix.stackexchange.com/questions/43976/list-all-valid-kbd-layouts-variants-and-toggle-options-to-use-with-setxkbmap

-The layout can be changed later at any point.
-- For MATE, simply navigate to the Keyboard Settings.
-- For SLiM, edit the file */etc/X11/xorg.conf.d/10-keyboard.conf*

 ## Keyboard Shortcuts
 - SUPER+left, SUPER+right: tile windows left/right